i-adarsh/Pages/README.md

 #### Methods:

-- Filter - for conditional check
+- filter - for conditional check
-- for Each - for iteration
+- forEach - for iteration

 ```forEach```